PaulSwarthout/pasChildThemes/readme.txt

 - Reminder: Only 1 theme can be active at a time.
 This plugin works with a child theme.
 Even though a child theme and a parent theme go together, only the child theme or the parent theme can be marked as active.

+- *If you downloaded the Child Themes Helper plugin, directly, from the [WordPress Plugin Page](https://wordpress.org/plugins/child-themes-helper/)*, then follow these instructions to install.
+	1. If you have already tried this plugin and you are trying a different version through this installation method, I highly recommend that you deactivate the plugin and delete it before following the next steps.
+There are multiple files that existed in earlier versions that do not exist or are no longer used in later versions.
+If you don't want to delete it, first, then at least deactivate it.
+	1. Using your favorite FTP client, find the wp-content/plugins folder and create the child-themes-helper sub folder.
+	1. Unzip the downloaded file and copy the contents to the wp-content/plugins/child-themes-helper folder on your web server.
+Overwrite anything that previously existed.
+	1. Activate the Child Themes Helper plugin.
+	1. You're ready to go.
+You should see the menu option "Child Themes Helper" on your dashboard menu just below the Appearance menu item.

 == Frequently Asked Questions ==

+= Why do the prompts sometimes disappear without making any changes? =

+You have to click precisely on the button.
+If you click anywhere else in the prompt, besides the buttons (near, but not on the button, for example), the prompt will disappear without doing anything.
+This was supposed to be a feature to prevent "stuck" prompts that couldn't be removed should an error occur.
+However, all such errors were fixed prior to releasing this plugin as version 1.0.
+This problem will be remedied in a future release and only the "dismiss" button in the lower right corner will cause the prompt to just vanish.

 = I generated a screenshot but it didn't change.
 Why not? =